 Professor Dustin Benham

-Professor Benham's teaching and research focus on legal practice and civil procedure, with an emphasis on the integrity of the litigation process and civil judgments.
-Before joining the faculty at Texas Tech University School of Law, Professor Benham served as a visiting professor at Baylor Law School, teaching appellate advocacy and civil procedure courses.
+Professor Benham teaches and writes about civil procedure, evidence, and advocacy.
+Before joining the faculty at Texas Tech University School of Law, he served as a Visiting Assistant Professor at Baylor Law School, teaching appellate advocacy and civil procedure courses.

-In addition to his teaching experience, Professor Benham has an array of litigation and appellate experience.
-Professor Benham began his career in the appellate section of Carrington Coleman Sloman & Blumenthal, LLP, in Dallas, Texas.
-While at Carrington Coleman, Professor Benham was part of appellate teams representing both individuals and multi-national corporations in high-stakes matters.
-He also worked on several notable criminal sentencing appeals.
+In addition to his teaching experience, Professor Benham has an array of litigation and appellate experience on both sides of the docket.
 Of particular note, Professor Benham was second-chair and briefing attorney for the petitioner in Spears v.
 United States, 555 U.S. 261 (2009).
-In Spears, Professor Benham wrote a substantial portion of a winning petition involving criminal sentencing issues before the United States Supreme Court.
+In Spears, he wrote a substantial portion of a winning petition involving criminal sentencing issues before the United States Supreme Court.

 Twombly and Iqbal Should (Finally!)
 Put the Distinction Between Intrinsic and Extrinsic Fraud Out of Its Misery, 64 SMU L. Rev. 649 (2011).

 Amicus Briefs (Selected)

 Brief for Federal Public and Community Defenders Amicus Curiae Supporting Petitioner, Kimbrough v.
 United States, 552 U.S. 85 (2007) (M. O'Hear (Marquette) and M. Osler (St. Thomas (Minneapolis)), co-authors).